bonitasoft/bonita-doc/md/import-and-export-a-process.md

 ## Export process elements

-You can export files related to elements of the processes in the Bonita BPM Studio repository.
-The files are exported into a .bos archive that can be imported into another Bonita BPM Studio.
+You can export files related to elements of the processes in the Bonita Studio repository.
+The files are exported into a .bos archive that can be imported into another Bonita Studio.

 You can export the following: